Which place is cheaper, Chicago or Austin?

 Live music enthusiatsts will find something to enjoy in either Austin or Chicago.

 Austin is a world class music destination.
 Music is what gives this city its character.
 There are many live music venues, concerts, and music festivals to experience.
+Austin has influenced many music genres such as rock, blues, jazz, hip hop, punk, and country.

 With so many music venues, you're guaranteed a show any night of the week in Chicago.
 The city is the birthplace of such interesting styles as modern gospel and the Chicago style blues.